Part 5301 - Federal Acquisition Regulations System

 (a) DPC Peer Reviews.

 (b) Component Peer Reviews.
-Pre-award peer reviews of solicitations for competitive procurements and pre-award peer reviews for non-competitive procurements not subject to the requirements of DFARS 201.170(a)(1)(i) or (ii) must be accomplished by complying with the clearance requirements in SUBPART 5301.90 – CLEARANCE.
+Pre-award peer reviews of solicitations for competitive procurements and pre-award peer reviews for non-competitive procurements not subject to the requirements of DFARS 201.170(a)(1)(i) or (ii) must be accomplished by complying with the clearance requirements in DAFFARS 5301.90.

 5301.201-1 The Two Councils

-The AFFARS is prepared and maintained by the Chief, Contract Policy & Field Support Division, Deputy Assistant Secretary (Contracting) (SAF/AQCP).
+The DAFFARS is prepared and maintained by the Chief, Contract Policy & Field Support Division, Deputy Assistant Secretary (Contracting) (SAF/AQCP).

-(a)(1)(S-90) The AFFARS is issued by the DAS(C) on behalf of the Senior Procurement Executive (SPE).
+(a)(1)(S-90) The DAFFARS is issued by the DAS(C), in coordination with the HCAs for SSC and SDA, on behalf of the Senior Procurement Executive (SPE).

 5301.304 Agency Control and Compliance Procedures

-(c)(4) MAJCOMs, DRUs, AFRCO, SpRCO and SMC must follow the approved AF Clause Control Plan .
-The use of nonstandard clauses requires an approved D&F addressing the criteria outlined in DFARS PGI 201.301(b)(iii).
-Contracting officers may utilize the Air Force Non-Standard Clause Control Template to obtain approval of the clause.
-The approval authority for clauses used in accordance with 4.b., 4.c., and 4.d. of the AF Clause Control Plan has been delegated to one level above the contracting officer.
+(c)(4) The use of nonstandard clauses requires an approved D&F addressing the criteria outlined in DFARS PGI 201.301(b)(iii).
+See the DAF Clause Control Plan for approvals, including those requiring OUSD(A&S)/DPC approval.
+See the tailorable Non-Standard Clause Control Template.
 Prior to using a reopener clause, the contracting officer must document the D&F that its use is the most appropriate means of overcoming a contingency that could affect contract price and obtain approval from the SCO.
-The SCO must submit a copy of the approval to SAF/AQCP and provide a copy to all SCOs.
-See paragraph 4 of the AF Clause Control Plan for clauses requiring OUSD(A&S)/DPC approval.
+The SCO must submit a copy of the approval to SAF/AQCP.

 5301.403 Individual Deviations

-(ii) SAF/AQC is the approval authority for individual deviations from FAR 15.3, AFFARS 5315.3, and MP5315.3.
-Contracting officers may use the Deviation Request template.
-Deviation requests must be submitted through the SCO to SAF/AQC for approval.
-This approval authority must not be further delegated.
+(ii) The cognizant HCA is the approval authority for individual deviations from FAR 15.3, DAFFARS 5315.3, and MP5315.3.
+This approval authority is not further delegable.
+See the Deviation Request template.
+Deviation requests must be submitted through the SCO to the cognizant HCA workflow for approval.
 When a proposed deviation, as described herein, also requires a waiver from DFARS 215.3, DoD Source Selection Procedures, the waiver process in MP5315.3, para 1.2.4., must also be followed.

 5301.404 Class Deviations

-(ii) The DAS(C)/ADAS(C) is the approval authority for class deviations from FAR 15.3, AFFARS 5315.3, and MP5315.3.
-Contracting officers may use the Deviation Request template.
-Requests must be submitted through the SCO to SAF/AQC for approval.
+(ii) The cognizant HCA is the approval authority for class deviations from FAR 15.3, DAFFARS 5315.3, and MP5315.3.
+See the Deviation Request template.
+Requests must be submitted through the SCO to the cognizant HCA workflow for approval.

-(a) The Air Force Self-Inspection program assesses compliance with federal laws, regulatory policies, DoD and AF directives, and instructions across the enterprise.
+(a) The DAF Self-Inspection program assesses compliance with federal laws, regulatory policies, DoD and AF directives, and instructions across the enterprise.
 It is also used to verify adequacy of contract preparation.

-(b) SCOs will manage a self-inspection program, which includes both the assessment of individual contract files and the assessment of contracting management programs contained in the Contracting Self-Assessment Communicator (SAC) as required by AFI 90-201 , The Air Force Inspection System.
+(b) SCOs will manage a self-inspection program, which includes both the assessment of individual contract files and the assessment of contracting management programs contained in the Contracting Self-Assessment Communicator (SAC) as required by DAFI 90-302, The Inspection System of the Department of the Air Force.
 As a minimum, contracting offices must perform self-inspections of individual contract files on an annual basis.

 (d) SCOs will ensure corrective actions are implemented as a result of any self-inspection.
 Contracting offices must have a documented program for self-inspection, to include a process for closing resolved findings in a timely manner, ensuring an effective level of review necessary to close a finding, and integrating findings and resolutions into unit training.